TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception

-However, outdoor scenes are generally dynamic and this makes it hard to find correct correspondence for contrastive learning, which results in inferior performance in downstream task.
-SPOT \cite{spot} generates pre-training labels with multiple frames of LiDAR point clouds and labels but only use the labels at current frame for pre-training.
-A concurrent work called T-MAE \cite{tmae} proposes to use the adjacent previous frame of LiDAR point clouds for masked autoencoding pre-training, where temporal information is limited to two frames (less than 0.5 second) and only history information is used.
-Additionally, action embedding of the ego-vehicle is not utilized in T-MAE \cite{tmae}.
-This makes the pre-training lacks of information about the interaction of ego-vehicle and other traffic participants.
-Furthermore, the decoder in \cite{tmae} is simply Multi-layer Perceptron on occupied 3D space but understandings about empty parts of the environments also benefits downstream tasks.
-On the contrary, we propose \methodshorthand\ and use temporal forecasting as the pre-training goal. \methodshorthand\ utilizes a Sequential Embedding scheme for temporal forecasting and a Temporal Neural Field as decoder, which makes it able to incorporate longer length of point cloud sequence and gain full understanding about the 3D scenes.
+However, as the scenes are dynamic and there are no labels, the positive and negative pairs selection is very noisy \cite{co3}, resulting in pre-training performance degradation.
+T-MAE \cite{tmae} proposes to use the adjacent previous frame of LiDAR point clouds for masked autoencoding pre-training, but temporal information is limited to two frames (less than 0.5 second) and only history information is used.
+Also, ego action is not modeled in \cite{tmae}, which fails to learn the interaction between ego-vehicle and other traffic participants.
+Furthermore, the decoder in \cite{tmae} is simply Multi-layer Perceptron on occupied 3D space and neglects empty parts of the scenes, which also matters in downstream tasks.
+For RGB image pretraining, ViDAR \cite{vidar} utilizes future point clouds to pre-train image encoders with occupancy-based decoder, but suffers from the similar problem of \cite{tmae}.
+Additionally, ViDAR also neglects current LiDAR point clouds, which is important for downstream 3D perception tasks.
+Besides, some works leverage 2D image prior to pre-train LiDAR encoder \cite{slidr, limoe, sonata}.
+Unlike them, we propose \methodshorthand\ and use temporal forecasting as the pre-training goal. \methodshorthand\ utilizes a Recurrent Embedding scheme to integrate ego actions for temporal 3D embeddings and a Temporal LiDAR Neural Field as decoder to render both current and future point clouds for pre-training.